An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

 \item Let

-be a (normalised) newform of weight $k$, level $N$ and character $\omega_f$.
+be a modular newform of weight $k$, level $N$ and character $\omega_f$.
 The $L$-function associated to $f$ is given by

-This converges for $\mathrm{Re}(s) > (k+1)/2$, admits analytic continuation to $\C$, and satisfies a functional equation relating the values at $s$ and $k-s$. \end{itemize}
+This sum converges for $\mathrm{Re}(s) > (k+1)/2$, admits analytic continuation to $\C$, and satisfies a functional equation relating the values at $s$ and $k-s$.
+Such objects are introduced, and these results proved, in \cite[\S5]{DS05}. \end{itemize}

 The above examples share common features.
-Any reasonably behaved $L$-function should have the following basic properties (which can, nevertheless, be extremely deep) : \begin{itemize} \item[(1)] An Euler product converging absolutely in a right-half plane; \item[(2)] A meromorphic continuation to the whole complex plane; \item[(3)] A functional equation relating $s$ and $k-s$ for some $k \in \R$. \end{itemize}
+The `arithmetic' $L$-functions of most interest to us should have the following basic properties (which can, nevertheless, be extremely deep): \begin{itemize} \item[(1)] An Euler product converging absolutely in a right-half plane; \item[(2)] A meromorphic continuation to the whole complex plane; \item[(3)] A functional equation relating $s$ and $k-s$ for some $k \in \R$. \end{itemize}